Scottsboro, Alabama: Early history

-The second requirement eliminated Stevenson and Larkinsville, and the County Commissioners ultimately selected Scottsboro as the county seat.
+The second requirement eliminated Stevenson and Larkinsville, and the county commissioners ultimately selected Scottsboro as the county seat.
 This led to the rapid decline of Bellefonte, which also suffered from no railroad access.
 Courthouse construction began in 1868 with the jail following two years later.
 County commissioners sited the courthouse at its current location in the public square.

+On January 20, 1870, Scottsboro was incorporated by the Alabama Legislature.
+A. Snodgrass was the first mayor.
+Scottsboro got its first telegraph office in 1872.

 The 20th century brought great changes to Scottsboro.
 In 1902, two cases of smallpox were found but the disease did not spread more widely.
 In 1903, the first car that came to the town drove through the square en route from Ohio to Florida.
 In 1906, local blacksmith H.C.
 Payne built Scottsboro's first homemade automobile, which was made with a wooden frame, four sprocket wheels and hand-powered cranks.
 In 1911, the courthouse was set ablaze and was rebuilt.
 In 1912, the courthouse was demolished and an election was held to determine whether the courthouse would be moved to Stevenson or stay in Scottsboro (some Stevenson residents did not think Scottsboro deserved the role of county seat).
 Scottsboro won the vote and the present courthouse was built (It was later renovated and expanded in 1954.)

 The Scottsboro Boys

 The Scottsboro Boys case was among the most important civil rights cases in the history of American jurisprudence.
 It was twice appealed to the United States Supreme Court and established the principles that, in the United States, criminal defendants are entitled to effective assistance of counsel and that people may not be de facto excluded from juries due to their race.

-In 1931 nine black youths, ranging in age from twelve to twenty, were accused in Scottsboro of raping two white women, Victoria Price and Ruby Bates, one of whom would later recant her accusation.
-The victims and accused alike had all hitched rides on a passing train on the Southern Railroad freight route from Chattanooga to Memphis on March 25, 1931.
-It happened to stop in Jackson County, Alabama where these women made their accusations to local officials against these black youths.
-The defendants were brought to Scottsboro for trial because it was the seat of Jackson County.
+In 1931 nine black youths, ranging in age from twelve to twenty, were accused of raping two white females, Victoria Price and Ruby Bates (who later recanted her accusation).
+The two females, several other white males and the accused alike had all hitched rides on a westbound Southern Railway freight train coming from Chattanooga on March 25, 1931.
+The white males reported to a nearby train master that they had been attacked by a group of blacks and forced off the train.
+Shortly thereafter, the authorities stopped the train at Paint Rock, Alabama, and arrested the black youths.
+Bates and Price accused the black youths of rape.
+The defendants were taken to Scottsboro, the seat of Jackson County.